apache/nuttx/configs/sim/README.txt

   NOTES
   -----
   1. Before you can use this example, you must first install the uClibc++ C++ library.
-This is located outside of the NuttX source tree at misc/uClibc++ in GIT.
-See the README.txt file for instructions on how to install uClibc++
+This is located outside of the NuttX source tree in the NuttX uClibc++ GIT repository.
+See the README.txt file there for instructions on how to install uClibc++

   2. At present (2012/11/02), exceptions are disabled in this example CONFIG_UCLIBCXX_EXCEPTION=n).
 It is probably not necessary to